WHAT IS CLIMATE CHANGE?

 Earthquakes, tsunami, volcanic activity Geophysical phenomena are not directly linked to climate and weather changes, although their effects are often extreme.

 as a Greenhouse

-Solar energy in the form of radiation reaches the earth, where two thirds of it gets absorbed by the planet’s surface.
+Solar energy in the form of radiation reaches the earth, where two thirds of it is absorbed by the planet’s surface.
 The rest is reflected back into the atmosphere where greenhouse gases operate.
-These then reflect the energy back to earth where it again converts to heat – this process keeps the planet habitable.This phenomenon is called the greenhouse effect.
+These gases reflect the energy back to earth where it again converts to heat – this process keeps the planet habitable.This phenomenon is called the greenhouse effect.
 Naturally, with the increasing amount of greenhouse gases in the atmosphere, this effect intensifies, leading to global temperature rise.
 Excessive temperature rise due to human activity is called global warming.